Hide Spelling Suggestions in Word to Train Writing Skills

 - Click the green Download button.

-- An email will be sent to the email address you specify.
+- An email with a download link will be sent to the email address you specify.

 Please check your spam or junk email folder if the email does not